narayanrai97/ride-share-rails/Calender.md

 RecurringPattern Model
 schedule_window_id: 5
+separation_count: 3  # The separtion_count is 3 since it occures every three months.
+day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+week_of_month: 3 # The week of month is 3 because the example is occures every third week.
+month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
+type_of_repeating: “monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.

+# Example of yearly.
+Occures second week of January on Tuesday .

+ScheduleWindow Model
+id: 6
+start_date: “2019-09-10"
+end_date: “2022-12-30”
+start_time: “2019-09-10, 1400"
+end_time: “2019-09-10, 1600”
+is_recurring: true

+RecurringPattern Model
+schedule_window_id: 6
 separation_count: 0  # The count is 0 due to the fact that it is occuring every year.
 day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
 week_of_month: 2 # The week of month is 2 because the example is occuring every second week.
 month_of_year: 1  # The month of year is set to 1 because it is recurring on the first month of the year.
-type_of_repeating: “yearly” # The type of repeating is set to daily because the schedule window above recurs yearly.
+type_of_repeating: “yearly” # The type of repeating is set to yearly because the schedule window above recurs yearly.

-# Example of yearly, week three on Tuesday of March, every other year
+# Example of yearly.
+Occures every other year, on the third week of March, on Tuesday.

 ScheduleWindow Model
-id: 6
+id: 7
 start_date: “2019-09-10"
 end_date: “2030-12-30”
 start_time: “2019-09-10, 1400"